This post may contain affiliate links. Please read our disclosure policy.

 This simple gnocchi with pesto is filled with fresh flavors thanks to the homemade basil pesto, and has the perfect amount of creaminess.
 Here’s what you’ll need to make it:

-- For the pesto.
-This pesto is beyond incredible and can be used in lots of different recipes too.
+- Pesto.
+This traditional basil pesto is beyond incredible and can be used in lots of different recipes too.
 It’s made with toasted pine nuts, garlic, lemon juice, fresh basil leaves, parmesan cheese and olive oil.
 It’s simple, yet super tasty!

 - To make vegan.
 When making the homemade pesto, use a vegan parmesan cheese.
 Violife makes a great option, or try my recipe for vegan parmesan cheese.